Barburgh Mill: Barburgh Mill Roman Fortlet

-In 1945 Barburgh Mill Roman fortlet (NX 9021 8844) was discovered close to the mill and in 1971 it was fully excavated prior to gravel-quarrying at the location Quarry operations that destroyed all of the north side of the fortlet and a great deal of its southern side.
+In 1945, Barburgh Mill Roman fortlet (NX 9021 8844) was discovered close to the mill and, in 1971, it was fully excavated prior to gravel-quarrying at the location.
+Quarry operations that destroyed all of the north side of the fortlet and a great deal of its southern side.
 All surface indications of the fortlet in the surviving area have now gone.

 The Roman road ran beneath the fortlet's hillock site.
-Although turves were found nothing of the ramparts and an internal surface area of c.
+Although turves were found, nothing of the ramparts and an internal surface area of c.
 700 sq m or 1/5 acre has been calculated.
 Two timber barracks of six rooms each were present.
-During the first Antonine period such a fortlet would have provided accommodation for one century of infantry.
+During the first Antonine period, such a fortlet would have provided accommodation for one century of infantry.
 The ditch would still have been discernable until at least the 14th century.
-An annexe may have been present but no internal structures were found.
+An annexe may have been present, but no internal structures were found.

 Transport

-Barburgh Mill lies in Nithsdale, a natural communication corridor that has resulted in the main A76 road passing through it and railway the cutting through it a higher level.
+Barburgh Mill lies in Nithsdale, a natural communication corridor that has resulted in the main A76 road passing through it and the railway cutting through it at a higher level.
 The Dumfries to Ayr road runs through on its way to Thornhill from Auldgirth.
-The hamlet never had a passenger station the nearest today being Sanquhar and previously a station was present at Auldgirth.
+The hamlet never had a passenger station, the nearest today being Sanquhar and previously a station was present at Auldgirth.

-As an old turnpike road the A76 once had a toll house first recorded as Burbrught Toll in 1821 and also in 1828, however on the 1843-82 OS map it is called 'Stepends Toll' with a weighing machine and a water trough near by.
-By 1899 the turnpike system no loner existed and the site is recorded as 'Whitespots Cottages'.
+As an old turnpike road, the A76 once had a toll-house first recorded as Burbrught Toll in 1821 and also in 1828, however on the 1843-82 OS map, it is called 'Stepends Toll' with a weighing machine and a water trough near by.
+By 1899 the turnpike system no loner existed, and the site is recorded as 'Whitespots Cottages'.